ICICLE-ai/OpenPass/docs/scripts/README.md

 Tools for managing edge devices and their connectivity to the platform.

 - **setupOfflineMode.sh**: Configures the system for offline operation
-- **ASUinstall.sh**: Installation script for ASU (Application Service Utility)
+- **ASUinstall.sh**: Installation script for ASU (Application Service Utility) - located in `installation/ASU/`
-- **killASU.sh**: Terminates running ASU processes
+- **killASU.sh**: Terminates running ASU processes - located in `installation/ASU/`
-- **restartASU.sh**: Stops and restarts the ASU
+- **restartASU.sh**: Stops and restarts the ASU - located in `installation/ASU/`
-- **restartMicroservices-barebone.sh**: Restarts microservices in barebone mode
+- **installMicroservice.sh**: Main script for installing/restarting microservices - located in `installation/`
-- **restartMicroservices-edge2cloud.sh**: Restarts microservices with edge-to-cloud connectivity
+- **installEdge2Cloud.sh**: Installs microservices with edge-to-cloud connectivity - located in `installation/edge2cloudInstallation/`
-- **restartMicroservices-only.sh**: Only restarts the microservices without additional configurations
-- **restartMicroservices.sh**: Main script for restarting all microservices
+- **startEdgeMode.sh**: Starts microservices in edge mode - located in `installation/edgeInstallation/`
-- **showServices.sh**: Displays currently running services
+- **showServices.sh**: Displays currently running services - located in `adminTools/edgeTools/`
-- **startWebsite.sh**: Starts the web server for the platform's interface
+- **startWebsite.sh**: Starts the web server for the platform's interface - located at repository root

 ## Usage Guidelines